Download a FREE E-Book with 20 Easy Weeknight Dinners

 4.86 from 7 votes

-Make Chick-fil-A Sauce at home with this healthy copycat recipe.
+Make Chick-fil-A Sauce at home in just 5 minutes with this healthy copycat recipe.

 Recipe By: Madeline Tague